XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

       O  SDP (N3 interface)
       +  Access points to provider network
       ...
 VLAN hand-off
-      === IP/MPLS transport service in provider network
+      === IP/MPLS transport service in provider network (i.e., realization of INS1)
 ~~~
 {: #Figure9 title="VLAN hand-off based for IETF Network Slice Realization"}

-### Mapping based on MPLS Label
+### Mapping based on MPLS Label or SR-MPLS SID
-This section describes an optional solution for mapping the 3GPP E2E
+This section describes another solution for mapping the 5G E2E
-network slice traffic to IETF network slices based on MPLS labels.
+network slice traffic to IETF network slices based on MPLS/SR-MPLS labels/SIDs.
-The MPLS labels carried in the packets sent from CU to UPF can be
+The labels/SIDs carried in the packets sent from CU to UPF can be
 used by the provider edge (PE) nodes to infer the identification of
 the 5G E2E network slices and map the packet to the corresponding
-IETF network slice.
-Figure 10 shows an example where the 5G E2E
+IETF network slice. {{Figure10}} shows an example where the 5G E2E
 network slice is mapped to IETF network slice INS1 using the MPLS
-label.

-In this case, the MPLS label is used for the handoff to the provider
+label or SR-MPLS SID.
+In this case, the MPLS label or SR-MPLS SID is used for the handoff to the provider network.

-network.
+Refer to section 4.3 of {{draft-srld-teas-5g-slicing}} for details of this solution and how it is realized by provider network.

 ~~~
          <-------------------- INS1 ------------------->

-           MPLS tunnel (represented by MPLS label)
+          tunnel (represented by MPLS label or SR-MPLS SID)
                  |
                  |
         N3 I/F   |          .-------.
 N3 I/F